Ocean Parkway (Long Island): Route description

-After the Wantagh, the Ocean Parkway continues east along the beachfront, passing another large parking lot on the westbound lanes and access to the Jones Beach Pitch and Putt on the eastbound lanes.
-The four-lane parkway then begins to run between the beachfront and the shore for Zachs Bay, a section of the Great South Bay.
+After the Wantagh, the Ocean Parkway continues east along the beachfront, passing another large parking lot on the westbound lanes and additional access to facilities at Jones Beach on the eastbound lanes.
+The four-lane parkway then begins to run between the beachfront and the shore for Zachs Bay, a section of South Oyster Bay.
 Passing multiple u-turn ramps between directions, the parkway soon leaves Jones Beach State Park and enters a piece of the town of Oyster Bay.
-Passing south of Guggenheim Pond, the Ocean continues east as the four-lane arterial it was in the park, soon entering Tobay Beach Park, where the median expands for a short distance.
+Passing south of Guggenheim Pond, the Ocean Parkway continues east as the four-lane arterial it was in the park, soon entering Tobay Beach Park, where the median expands for a short distance.
 In the center of the park, the parkway reaches the parking lots on the westbound lanes and the Tobay Beach bathhouse on the eastbound lanes.
 A cross under is provided under the lanes of the Ocean for people to safely cross the parkway.

-A short distance from the bathhouse, the Ocean Parkway leaves Tobay Beach Park and enters the Suffolk County town of Babylon.
+A short distance from the bathhouse, the Ocean Parkway leaves Tobay Beach Park and enters Suffolk County and the Town of Babylon.
 Entering the hamlet of West Gilgo Beach, the parkway runs alongside many beachfront residences, with an intersection from the westbound lanes to the community.
 Soon entering Gilgo Beach, the Ocean passes several more bayside residences along the Great South Bay.
-The parkway expands to six lanes as it passes the access to Gilgo Beach and the cross under between the parking lot and the beach.
-Near the cross under, the parking lot is accessed via a tolled entrance from the westbound lanes.
+The parkway expands to six lanes as it passes the access to Gilgo Beach and crosses over the pedestrian tunnel connecting the parking lot and the beach.
+Near the pedestrian tunnel, the parking lot is accessed via a tolled entrance from the westbound lanes.
 As the Ocean Parkway leaves Gilgo Beach, the six-lane parkway crosses into Gilgo State Park.

 Through Gilgo State Park, the Ocean Parkway develops a wide, grassy median between the six lanes.
 Passing another section of the Great South Bay, the parkway soon leaves the park, where the median returns, thins out and access is provided to another beach and recreational facilities, as the road passes the Cedar Beach Golf Course.
 Entering another section of Gilgo State Park, the Ocean Parkway evens out eastward before leaving the park for the hamlet of Oak Beach.
 Crossing north of several oceanside residences, the parkway soon crosses between the Atlantic Ocean and Oak Island as it reaches the center of the hamlet.
 Before paralleling Captree Island, the parkway expands with a wider median once again, entering Captree State Park.
 A short distance into the park, the Ocean Parkway enters a cloverleaf interchange with the Robert Moses Causeway.

 After the causeway, the Ocean Parkway reduces to four lanes as it crosses into the town of Islip, reaching the tollbooths that mark the eastern terminus of the Ocean.
 On the other side of the tollbooths, the right-of-way enters another roundabout and connects to another beach and the local marina in Captree State Park.